jinnosux/imgbb-upload/README.md

 # imgbb-upload
-A script that converts image from windows clipboard to (imgbb uploaded) link
+A script that uploads image from windows-native clipboard to imgbb, and copies the uploaded link back into clipboard

 ## Prequisites:
 - python 3.7+